 This is certainly not the image we have of Dracula today.

 Does the History of Dracula Include Irish Legend?

 Interestingly, not all scholars point to Vlad as the only basis for Dracula.
 Some believe that Irish-native Bram Stoker used Irish folklore to base his original vampire.
 Irish mythology and history point to a shadowy figure known as Abhartach.
-He was a 5th century king who apparently was also a dwarf.
-An 1875 book excerpt is the best version of the tale:
+He was a 5th-century king who apparently was also a dwarf.
+The following is an excerpt of the tale from 1875: